-This Japanese sushi rice is best to use fresh, however, it stays good for 2-3 days when refrigerated.
+This Japanese sushi rice is best used fresh.
+However, it stays suitable for 2-3 days when refrigerated.

 Bring down to room temperature to reheat.
-Sprinkle water, and mix gently to moist the rice evenly.
+Sprinkle water and mix gently to moisten the rice evenly.

-Then microwave for 1 minute, and increment it by every 30 seconds until the rice becomes hot.
+Then microwave for 1 minute, incrementing it by every 30 seconds until the rice becomes hot.

-Freezing the sushi rice is not working well, as it dries out the rice and taking away the stickiness.
+Freezing the sushi rice is not working well, as it dries out the rice and removes the stickiness.

 The recipe FAQ

 Why do I need to rinse the rice?
 The sushi rice is starch-rich.
-Rinsing them multiple times removes the excess starch and makes it good for making the rolls.
-Generally washing upto 5 times is advisable.
+Rinsing them multiple times removes the excess starch and makes it suitable for making the rolls.
+Generally, washing up to five times is advisable.

-Why should I quick release the pressure after 10 minutes of wait time?
+Why should I quickly Release the pressure after 10 minutes of wait time?
 Well, I know why this question arises.
-After 10 minutes, the pressure is not much still we should quick release and open the lid, to avoid the sushi rice cooking further.
+After 10 minutes, the pressure is not much.
+Still, we should quickly Release and open the lid to avoid further sushi rice cooking.
 And thereby avoiding mushy rice.

 Why freezing is not good?
-Freezing dries out the rice and its hard to roll the rice.
-Moreover, frozen rice is not as soft and sticky as they use to be even after reheating.
+Freezing dries out the rice, making it hard to roll.
+Moreover, frozen rice is not as soft and sticky as it used to be, even after reheating.

 Can I use the same recipe for the Pressure cooker as well?
-Yes, the same instructions set for the pressure cooker method as well.
-For the pressure cooker method, cook for 4 minutes in high flame, switch off the heat.
+Yes, the exact instructions are also set for the pressure cooker method.
+For the pressure cooker method, cook for 4 minutes on a high flame and switch off the heat.
 Wait for 10 minutes to cook the rice well with the pressure inside.
-Then release the pressure manually.
+Then, release the tension manually.
 And Japanese sushi rice is ready.